eight04/select-text-inside-a-link-like-opera/README.md

 Info
 ----
-With this script, Firefox can select text inside a link instead of dragging them around if the cursor moved horizontally.
+With this script, you can select text inside of a link instead of dragging them around if the cursor moved horizontally.

+Support Firefox and Chrome.

 ![](https://i.imgur.com/f7TgRur.png)
 ![](https://i.imgur.com/NSqXG5n.png)